Racism and the Heart of God

 By Amanda Sims

-Sometimes, celebrating Black History Month means taking a trip to the movie theater with your kid.
-My 11-year-old daughter and I did just that.
-We got our popcorn, and watched Hidden Figures, a film based on true events.
+Hidden Figures is a film based on true events.
 I knew it would be a great movie to share with my daughter, but I was more thrilled with the conversation we shared afterward.
 I didn’t realize we’d leave faced with racism and the heart of God.

 The movie follows the stories of Katherine G. Johnson, Dorothy Vaughan, and Mary Jackson.
 These women, all African-American mathematicians, worked for NASA.
 Each of them were gifted with brilliant minds and just as capable as any of their colleagues at making vital contributions to the program.
 They were completely qualified—over and above any expectation—yet they were held down because of the color of their skin.